-Imagine that you want to alter BigML's default field names or the ones provided by the training set header and capitalize them, even to add a label or a description to each field.
-You can use a text file with a change per line as follows bigmler --train data/iris.csv --field-attributes fields.csv where fields.csv would be
+But then, imagine that you want to alter BigML's default field names or the ones provided by the training set header and capitalize them, even to add a label or a description to each field.
+You can use several methods.
+Write a text file with a change per line as follows bigmler --train data/iris.csv --field-attributes fields.csv where fields.csv would be